spatz018/PGPT-Pred/README.md

 ## Pipelines applied:
 ### 1. Protein/KEGG Annotation/Mapping against PGPT ontology
    1. blastp+hmmer:              genomic protein sequences are aligned against proteins associated with the PGPT ontology and respective PFAM domain comparison is achieved by hmmer against the PFAM domains using `pgpt_blhm.py`
-   2. IMG-KEGG-annoation Mapper: KEGG annotations (one per protein only) are mapped against the PGPT ontology, using `pgpt_comp_fun_ascii_v2.py`
+   2. IMG-KEGG-annoation Mapper: KEGG annotations (one per protein only) are mapped against the PGPT ontology, using `pgpt_comp_fun_ascii_v2.py -of pfar_blast`

 ### 2. Pie Chart generation
    1. based on blastp+hmmer results or all blast hits (ignoring pfam comparison) of PGPTs, by applying: